clicksandcodes/ccc-nginx-certbot/README.md

     --agree-tos" certbotContainerService

-docker exec nginxContainerService sh -c "envsubst '\$NGINX_HOST' < /etc/nginx/templates/http-json-template.conf.template > /etc/nginx/conf.d/a-http-json-healthcheck.conf" && docker restart nginxContainerService

-export NGINX_HOST=livestauction.com && export ADMIN_EMAIL=patrick.wm.meaney@gmail.com && envsubst '\$NGINX_HOST \$ADMIN_EMAIL' < init-letsencrypt-template.sh > populated-init-letsencrypt.sh && chmod +x populated-init-letsencrypt.sh && sudo ./populated-init-letsencrypt.sh

-docker exec -it nginxContainerService sh -c "envsubst '\$NGINX_HOST' < /etc/nginx/templates/https-json-template.conf.template > /etc/nginx/conf.d/b-https-json-healthcheck.conf" && docker restart nginxContainerService
+____________ Steps_________________

+If you recreate the nginxContainerService but not the certbot one, the certs will still exist in the server's project directory.
+From there, they're automatically available to the nginx container via the docker volume (which is essentially a shared directory, synchronized between the linux server and the docker container) So, no need to re-reques them.
+Instead, just reload the templates into conf files with: docker exec nginxContainerService sh -c "envsubst '\$NGINX_HOST' < /etc/nginx/templates/http-json-template.conf.template > /etc/nginx/conf.d/a-http-json-healthcheck.conf" && docker exec -it nginxContainerService sh -c "envsubst '\$NGINX_HOST' < /etc/nginx/templates/https-json-template.conf.template > /etc/nginx/conf.d/b-https-json-healthcheck.conf"  && docker restart nginxContainerService

 ____ For manual cert creation______
 docker exec certbotContainerService sh -c "\